dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/features/Init.md

 ### Display success message after sharpmermaidconfig.json creation

-Given the Developers working directory is {cwd}
+Given the developer is in a writable working directory
-And no sharpmermaidconfig.json exists in {cwd}
+And no sharpmermaidconfig.json exists in that directory

-When the Developer runs: dotnet sharpmermaid init
+When they run: dotnet sharpmermaid init

 Then the console must display:
 "Created new file 'sharpmermaidconfig.json' at '{cwd}'"